Interact with the UCLA Miniscope v4 Through Bonsai#

 Note

 If there are multiple miniscopes connected to your PC (including laptop webcams), finding the correct index value might involve an iterative trial-and-error process.
-Try starting the workflow now [1] to confirm the selected index is correct.

 Start the Bonsai workflow [1] and test various features: